Canon EOS 550D vs Nikon D5100

 0.10 s less startup delay.
 It takes less time for the camera to turn on and take a first picture.

-Clearly more microphone(s)
+Vastly more microphone(s)

 1 more microphone(s).
 More microphones result in better sound quality and enable the device to filter out background noise.

-Significantly higher resolution (screen)
+Vastly higher resolution (screen)

 1040 k dots